 10) Portrait paintings including Royal Family for print and television, commissioned by People Magazine, CBS/Paramount, Daily Express, etc., etc., and currently being sold worldwide by my agent Corbis.

-11) Developer of the software, hardware and film stocks for computer image creation and output to film, and the technology and media for writable CD and DVD discs with Kodak.
-Working with Kodak, Fuji and Agfa to develop film stocks and the color look-up tables and drivers for the hardware with Lasergraphics and Polaroid.
+11) Developer of the software, hardware and film stocks for computer image creation and output to film.
+Working with Kodak and Fuji to develop film stocks and the color look-up tables and drivers for the hardware.
 Work with Pixar's Renderman and on explaining the the technology of 3D for movies.
-Speaker before learned societies on digital imaging for the movies.
+Speaker before learned societies on putting digital images on film stocks.

 12) R&D on computer hardware and software and writing and illustrating hundreds of technical artices and reviews in print publications related to my work developing the digital technology used in all the media, including film, print, the Internet and games.
 My own digital art has appeared on many computer magazine covers.